Coding for Positive Rate in the Source Model Key Agreement Problem: Main Results

-for all $\alpha\in[0,1]$.
-Equation \eqref{eq:nproductnonzeroSKrate23} involves only a product of probability terms, while the characterization given in item 2 of Theorem \ref{OrlitskyWigdersonThm} is based on mutual information expressions.
+where $p_{Z^n}(\cdot | \mathcal{E})$ is the pmf of $Z^n$ conditioned on the event $\mathcal{E}$. \begin{enumerate}[label=(\roman*)] \item $\Delta(X;Y\|Z)=0$. \item $\Delta(X;Y\|Z)<\frac{3-\sqrt{5}}{8}\approx 0.095$. \end{enumerate} \end{theorem} \begin{remark} Both the characterization given in item 2 of Theorem \ref{OrlitskyWigdersonThm} and the characterization in item (ii) of Theorem \ref{gentheoremeq:eps12} are $n$-letter characterizations.
+Neither makes the problem of identifying sources with positive SK rate decidable for general sources, \emph{i.e.,} the characterizations are not computable.
+However, for the special case of erasure sources when either $X$ or $Y$ is binary, the characterization in Theorem \ref{gentheoremeq:eps12} turns out to be helpful, while it is not clear how to make use of the characterization in Theorem \ref{OrlitskyWigdersonThm}.
+Moreover, in contrast to the characterization given in item 2 of Theorem \ref{OrlitskyWigdersonThm}, the characterization in Theorem \ref{gentheoremeq:eps12} considers all probabilities with respect to the unconditional product pmf $\prod_{i=1}^n p_{XYZ}(x,y,z)$.
+Furthermore, \eqref{eq:nproductnonzeroSKrate} can be equivalently expressed as

-\end{remark} \begin{remark} The constant $\frac{3-\sqrt{5}}{8}$ in Theorem \ref{gentheoremeq:eps12} is not necessarily optimal.
-It is an interesting question to find the best possible constant, i.e., the minimum {possible} value of $\Delta(X;Y\|Z)$ over all sources that satisfy $S(X;Y\|Z)=0$. \end{remark}
+Equation \eqref{eq:nproductnonzeroSKrate23} involves only a product of unconditional probability terms, while the characterization given in item 2 of Theorem \ref{OrlitskyWigdersonThm} is based on mutual information for conditional expressions. \end{remark} \begin{remark} The constant $\frac{3-\sqrt{5}}{8}$ in Theorem \ref{gentheoremeq:eps12} is not necessarily optimal.
+It is an interesting question to find the best possible constant, i.e., the minimum possible value of $\Delta(X;Y\|Z)$ over all sources that satisfy $S(X;Y\|Z)=0$. \end{remark} \begin{corollary} Considering item (ii) of Theorem~\ref{gentheoremeq:eps12} for $n=1$, the SK capacity $S(X;Y\|Z)$ is positive if one can find distinct symbols $x_1, x_2 \in\mathcal{X}$ and distinct symbols $y_1, y_2 \in\mathcal{Y}$ such that